City of Lima pleased to see increased interest in employment opportunities with the city

 LIMA, OH (WLIO) - The City of Lima is hiring and is pleased with the interest they are seeing from applicants.

-You can find a list of open positions with the city at their website at https://www.cityhall.lima.oh.us/, under the employment opportunity tab and the bottom of the page.
+You can find a list of open jobs with the city at their website at https://www.cityhall.lima.oh.us/, under the employment opportunity tab and the at bottom of the page.